Heliotropium arboreum

 Heliotropium arboreum is a species of flowering plant in the borage family, Boraginaceae.
 It is native to tropical Asia including southern China, Madagascar, northern Australia, and most of the atolls and high islands of Micronesia and Polynesia.
 Common names include velvetleaf soldierbush, tree heliotrope, veloutier, and octopus bush.
 It is a shrub or small tree typical of littoral zones reaching a height of 3.6 m, with a spread of about 5 m.

 Taxonomy

 Originally published as Tournefortia argentea, it was transferred to Argusia argentea, and remained under that name until recently.
 It was subsequently restored to the genus Tournefortia before being transferred into the genus Heliotropium under a new name in 2003.

+Botanical description

+The tree heliotrope is a small to medium sized growing tree that typically reaches heights of 12 ft.
+The leaves of this tree are light green in color, silvery in sheen, and silky in texture.
+The tree produces small fruits and flowers during its bloom, (May through November).
+The flowers are tiny, reaching only 0.24 in in diameter, white, and do not begin to appear until the tree has reached a few years of age.
+The fruits it produces are small, opaque and fleshy.
+The bark is light gray/brown and is corrugated.

 Uses

-Historically in the Maldives the leaves were often used as famine food.

 Wood

 The wood of H. arboreum is commonly used to make handicrafts, tools, and, in Polynesia, frames for swim goggles.
 Due to its availability, H. arboreum is used as firewood, and has become rare in some areas as a result.